adamarama/tech-writing/Knowledge Engineering/EmuTV/Technical Playbook.md

  - Playback never starts.
  - Session creation fails.

-If you verify a problem with the Playback API, it must be escalated to a Critical issue and further investigation must begin immediately.
+**NOTE: If you verify a problem with the Playback API, it must be escalated to a Critical issue and further investigation must begin immediately.**

 Key Metrics: